eea/eea.docker.plonesaas/README.md

-# Plone 5 with RelStorage, RestAPI, ElasticSearch, Memcached, Async, Graylog and Sentry support
+# Plone 5 with RelStorage, RestAPI, ElasticSearch, Memcached, Async, Graylog, Sentry and more support

 Plone 5 with built-in support for:
 * RelStorage